 Retail and E-Commerce

 Cryptocurrency is gaining popularity in Spain’s retail sector.
 Many online stores and physical shops now accept Bitcoin and other digital currencies as payment.
 This makes it easier for customers who prefer using crypto to buy goods and services.
-Some businesses even offer discounts to encourage crypto payments, which are faster and often have lower fees than traditional payment methods.

 Real Estate